-This course consists of five modules that span 2.5 weeks (5 lectures total).
-One TF will be assigned per module and will become a 'content expert' in their chosen field (TFs may sign up for multiple modules if space allows).
+This course is broken into five modules that span 2.5 weeks (5 lectures total).
+One TF will be assigned per module (TFs may sign up for multiple modules if space allows).
 TFs in the course are expected to attend each lecture within their module and read the assigned content for that module.
 Research beyond assigned material may be necessary.
-TFs will prepare one discussion question per lecture and facilitate classroom discussion.
-TFs will also be expected to correct a semi-weekly assignment pertaining to each lecture and/or assigned reading and provide feedback to the students about the quality of their work.
+TFs will facilitate classroom discussion.
+TFs will also be expected to correct a semi-weekly assignment pertaining to each lecture and provide feedback to the students about the quality of their work.
+Assignments must be graded according to a rubric designed by the TF.
+This rubric must be submitted to the module direct prior to grade distribution.
+Grades must be provided within one week of assignment due dates.
+The course modules are as follows:

-Module 1: Behavior Module 2: Anatomical/histological Methods Module 3: Foundations in Molecular Methods Module 4: Analyzing Neuronal Circuits Module 5: Analyzing Neuron Activity
+Module 1: Behavior

+Module 2: Anatomical/histological Methods

+Module 3: Foundations in Molecular Methods

+Module 4: Analyzing Neuronal Circuits

+Module 5: Analyzing Neuron Activity